Basque Pelota World Cup

 The Basque Pelota World Cup (not to be confused with the Basque Pelota World Championship) is a set of four quadrennial tournaments organized by the International Federation of Basque Pelota on each of the disciplines of Basque Pelota: Trinquete, Fronton 30m, Fronton 36m and Fronton 54m.
-The FIPV organizes this tournaments on the years where the World Championships is not played.
+The FIPV organizes this tournaments on the years where the World Championship is not played.